 Daniel says, that some of his clients realized that he was now putting “Zurich” on the dial and have sent their watches in for the new dials.
 He will gladly make the change, and it only costs about $200.
 That is what is so cool about Maurice de Mauriac watches.
 If you want something changed, just send it back and Daniel or one of his three in-house watchmakers will make the change, for a very low charge.

 Surely there are other companies that can provide customized watches.
-But none offer such a high quality, for such a low price.
+But none offer such a high quality, for such an accessible price.
 Maurice de Mauriac can put together most watches for $2,500 to $5,000 (depending on materials and options).
 It will obviously cost more if you want a solid gold case or diamonds.
-Regardless of what options you select, you will receive a quality Swiss made product, backed by excellent service, for a reasonable price.
+Regardless of what options you select, you will receive a quality Swiss-made product, backed by excellent service, for a reasonable price.

-After interviewing Daniel and learning about the business, it is easy to see that just because he is successful now, he is not happy without continuous improvement.
+After speaking Daniel and learning about the business, it is easy to see that just because he is successful now, he is not happy without continuous improvement.
 He is a perfectionist, like many in the watch industry, he works all hours of the day.
-He works to make sure his products are first rate, and his clients are taken care of.
+He works to make sure his products are first-rate, and his clients are taken care of.
 His watches have many quality features that would make you wonder- what more can be done?
 But Daniel just continues to research and find better solutions to common watchmaking problems.
-The result, is watches that are being continuously improved.
+The result is continuous improvement.
 Whether it is a new strap or a new metal hardening technique (they recently started applying DLC case treatments instead of PVD).

-Maurice de Mauriac utilizes advanced watchmaking materials, finishes and processes, combined with ultra reliable swiss calibers, resulting in some of the best Swiss made chronographs in the category.
-(All timepieces are tested and regulated to chronometer specifications.)
+Maurice de Mauriac utilizes advanced watchmaking materials, finishes and processes, combined with ultra-reliable Swiss calibers (all timepieces are tested and regulated to chronometer specifications.)